Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Preliminaries

 \paragraph{Flat chains and associated measures.} We define the space of \emph{flat chains} $\flatch^k$ to be the $\FF-$completion of $\polych^k$.
 The boundary operator $\partial$ extends to a continuous operator $\partial:\flatch^k\rightarrow\flatch^{k-1}$ and we still denote by $\MM$ the largest lower semicontinuous extension of the mass which was defined on $\polych^k$.
 Furthermore, one can show \cite[Thm 3.1]{Fleming1966} that for all $A\in\flatch^k$

-For a measurable set $X\subset\mathbb{R}^n$, we can define the \emph{restriction} $A\restr X$ via an approximation by polyhedral chains \cite[Ch.
-4]{Fleming1966}.
-To each flat chain $A\in\flatch^k$, there exists an associated measure $\mu_A$ (see \cite[Ch.
+For a finite mass flat chain $A\in\flatch^k$ and a measurable set $X\subset\mathbb{R}^n$, we can define the \emph{restriction} $A\restr X$ via an approximation by polyhedral chains, for which the restriction coincides with the intersection under some technical assumptions and passing to the limit.
+A precise definition is given in \cite[Ch.
+4]{Fleming1966}. \dsg{We also use the notation $\MM(A,X):=\MM(A\restr X)$ and $\FF(A,X):=\FF(A\restr X)$.} To each flat chain $A\in\flatch^k$, there exists an associated measure $\mu_A$ (see \cite[Ch.
 4]{Fleming1966}) such that for each $\mu_A-$measurable set $X$, $A\restr X$ is a flat chain and $\mu_A(X)=\MM(A\restr X)$.
 The \emph{support} of $A$ is denoted $\supp(A)$ and given (if it exists) by the smallest closed set $X$ such that for every open set $U\supset X$ there exists a sequence of polyhedral chains $(P_j)_j$ approximating $A$ and such that all cells of all $P_j$ lie inside $U$.
 If $A$ is of finite mass, then $\supp(A)=\supp(\mu_A)$ (see \cite[Thm.
 4.3]{Fleming1966}).

 \paragraph{Cartesian products and induced mappings.} In the case of finite mass flat chains $A,B$ (or one of the two chains having finite mass \emph{and} finite boundary mass), it is possible to define the product $A\times B$ (by polyhedral approximation), see e.g.\ \cite[Sec.
 6]{Fleming1966}.
 In particular, it is always possible to define $[0,1]\times B$.
 For $U\subset\mathbb{R}^n,V\subset\mathbb{R}^m$ open sets and a Lipschitz function $f:U\rightarrow V$, one can define an induced mapping $f_\#$ on the level of flat chains, i.e.\ for a flat chain $A$ supported in $U$, $f_\#A$ is a flat chain supported in $V$ (see \cite[Sec.
 5]{Fleming1966} and \cite[Sec.
 2 and 3]{Federer1960}).